 Students are not allowed to carry medications on their person.
-This includes prescription and over-the-counter medications.
-Tylenol, cough drops, and eye drops are examples of over-the-counter medications.
-The only exception to this rule is for students who carry a metered dose inhaler, epinephrine auto injector (i.e. epi-pen), diabetic supplies or pancreatic enzymes and have a "Student Authorization to Carry" form signed by their parent/guardian and a licensed health care practitioner (for definition, see "NOTE" on page 8).
+This includes prescription and over-the-counter medications, with the exception of United States Food and Drug regulated over-the-counter medication to treat only headaches.
+Any other over-the-counter medications are not allowed to be carried by students such as cough drops and eye drops.
+Over-the-counter medication does not include headache relief medications that are intended for other approved usages, for example, a cold or flu medication (see Policy 5.62G).
+The only legal exception to this rule is for students who carry a metered dose inhaler, epinephrine auto injector (i.e. epi-pen), diabetic supplies or pancreatic enzymes and have a "Student Authorization to Carry Medication/Supplies/Equipment" form signed by their parent/guardian and a licensed health care practitioner (for definition, see "NOTE" on page 10).